 - Storage conditions.

-The metal alloys and coating materials used for a materials handling basket depend on the job and environment in which the basket will be operating.
-If the materials handling application involves bulk handling, then the hoist basket needs to designed for high capacity, such as using perforated sheet metal or thick-gauge wires.
-If the application of the hoist basket is for holding single high-value individual parts, then the basket would be designed to hold the part and protect it from scratches or dents from other items as it is moved around.
+Further, the metal alloys and coating materials used for a materials handling basket also depend on the job and environment where the basket will be used.
+If the materials handling application involves bulk handling, then the hoist basket needs to be designed for high capacity, such as using perforated sheet metal or thick-gauge wires.
+If the application of the hoist basket is for holding single high-value individual parts, then the basket would be designed to hold the part securely and protect it from scratches or dents from other items as it is moved around.
 Coatings of soft materials, such as thick PVC, are commonly used to cushion high-value parts.
 In short, understanding the parts and functions of the basket are fundamental in determining the design.

 Common cleaning applications of large custom stainless steel baskets include:

 - Aqueous Parts Cleaning.
-Cleaning processes that involve immersing the part to be cleaned with a cleaning agent, via a hoist basket.
-Commonly, these cleaning agents are corrosive in nature, so the basket must be able to withstand this caustic environment.
+Aqueous cleaning processes are those that involve immersing the part, via a hoist basket, into a cleaning agent.
+Commonly, these cleaning agents are corrosive in nature, so the basket must be able to withstand that caustic environment.

 - Vapor Degreasing.
-This process involves boiling caustic chemical solvents so the vapors can penetrate the part being handled.
-Baskets involved in this process must be able to withstand both the high temperatures and corrosive vapors of this process.
-This is a common application for hoist baskets.
+This process involves boiling caustic chemical solvents so the vapors penetrate the part being handled.
+Baskets involved in this process must be able to withstand both the high temperatures and corrosive vapors.

 - Ultrasonic Parts Washing.
-This involves immersing a part in a cleaning solution and then using ultrasonic vibrations to scour the part.
-Strong structural integrity is needed for baskets used in this process.
+The basket and parts are immersed in a cleaning solution and then ultrasonic vibrations scour the part.
+Hoist baskets used for this purpose require strong structural integrity.

-Choosing the Material for the Custom Hoist Basket
+How to Choose the Right Material for a Custom Hoist Basket

-A major consideration when designing a custom basket is whether to use wire or sheet metal for the basket.
+A major consideration when designing a custom basket is whether to use wire or sheet metal.
 While steel wire is typically better for washing applications than sheet metal, the latter has a higher structural integrity for handling heavier weights.
 However, many materials handling baskets combine the two in their design.
-For a super-sized hoist basket, sheet metal may be bonded over a steel wire frame to increase its structural integrity to hold larger loads.
+For a super-sized hoist basket, sheet metal may be bonded over a steel wire frame to increase its structural integrity to hold larger loads or withstand ultrasonic cleaning.

 The most common options for the material of the basket include: